BYU-NLP-Lab/topicalguide/README.rst

 .. include:: requirements.txt
    :literal:

-3. Generate the SECRET_KEY
+3. Create settings.py
 --------------------------

+In order for django to run it needs settings.py to be created.
+First, copy the template:
+    `cp topic_modeling/settings.py.template topic_modeling/settings.py`

-Go to this website to generate your SECRET_KEY http://www.miniwebtool.com/django-secret-key-generator/
+Second, go to this website to generate your SECRET_KEY http://www.miniwebtool.com/django-secret-key-generator/

 Navigate to topicalguide/topic_modeling/settings.py.